If you run an online business and your store starts experiencing performance issues, you should consider migrating to a better eCommerce platform.

 The second way to migrate from Shopify to WooCommerce is by hiring a migration expert/agency.
 This option is appropriate for those who do not want to engage in the technical stuff.
 In particular, you just need to provide the outsourcing party with your migration request and your store information.
 The rest will be taken care of by them while you can focus on improving other aspects of your business.

 Fortunately, WooCommerce has a huge directory where you can find qualified agencies and developers.
+A WooCommerce expert can provide valuable guidance in optimizing your online store, ensuring it meets the unique needs of your business.
 As needed, you can seek help from these experts and the greater WooCommerce community.

 This method however, will cost you a large amount of money.
 Hiring a web agency is typically between $50 and $80 per hour.
 The longer they have to spend, the more money you will have to pay.
 This method normally costs between $500 to $2500 in total.